Sharp Eigenfunction Bounds on the Torus for large $p$: Introduction

 \subsection{Organization of the paper}

 In \Cref{1: Subsection Applications} we present some immediate corollaries of our main theorem which may be of independent interest.
-In \Cref{1: Subsection DiscRestriction} we give a tour of the discrete restriction conjecture that intuitively establishes the numerology of the conjecture and when an $N^\eps$ factor is necessary. \Cref{1: Subsection Notation} contains the notation we use.
+In \Cref{1: Subsection DiscRestriction} we give a tour of the discrete restriction conjecture that intuitively establishes the numerology of the conjecture and when a $C_\eps N^\eps$ factor is necessary. \Cref{1: Subsection Notation} contains the notation we use.

 In \Cref{Section2} we present the proof of \Cref{1: logMainResultThm} and in \Cref{Section3} we present the proof of \Cref{1: SharpMainResultThm}.
 These sections are written to be largely independent of each other.
 Throughout both proofs we use certain known exponential sum estimates.
 We sketch their proofs in \Cref{SectionExpSumEstimates}.
-As our proof is broadly a refinement of the work of Bourgain and Demeter, specifically in \cite{bourgainDemeterDiscreteRestrictImprovements2013}, we take \Cref{SectionComparison} to list the differences between our proof and theirs and to note the limitations that prevent us from extending the sharp result to the full range of $p$ for which the result with $\eps$-loss is known.
+As our proof is broadly a refinement of the work of Bourgain and Demeter, specifically \cite{bourgainDemeterDiscreteRestrictImprovements2013}, we take \Cref{SectionComparison} to list the differences between this proof and theirs.